Incalculas/cstimer_plots/README.md

 This is a python script which uses python and gnuplot to plot your data which you can export from cstimer.net

+(current latest version is prototype2, use that only, prototype1 has a major bug)

 **How to use:**

 **Step 1: downloading and installing the required softwares**